axoflow/axosyslog-core-docs/content/docs/chapter-sources/source-pacct/reference-source-pacct/_index.md

 | Type:    | filename with path     |
 | Default: | /var/log/account/pacct |

-*Description:* The file where the process accounting logs are stored — {{% productparam "abbrev" %}} reads accounting messages from this file.
+*Description:* The file where the process accounting logs are stored — {{% param "product.abbrev" %}} reads accounting messages from this file.

 {{% include-headless "chunk/option-source-follow-freq.md" %}}